Find your olive grove or oil mill

 Argentina and Chile

-When Christopher Columbus arrived in America in 1492, he also brought with him hundreds of varieties of species that mingled with the native flora and fauna.
+When Christopher Columbus arrived in America in 1492, he also brought with him hundreds of varieties of species that mixed with the native flora and fauna.
 The first olive trees came from Seville to the West Indies (Caribbean) and later spread to the rest of the continent.
 Mr. Juan de Baena, acquired the plants in a place near Seville, and sent them in vats by the Casa de Contratación in 1520.
-A Royal Decree of August 1531 states: "all the masters who go to the Indies shall take with them on their ships the quantity of vine and olive plants they consider necessary, so that no one leaves without taking a certain quantity".
+A Royal Decree of August 1531 states: ‘all the masters who go to the Indies shall take with them on their ships the quantity of vine and olive plants they consider necessary, so that no one leaves without taking a certain quantity’.